Whirlwind (pinball)

 Whirlwind is a pinball machine produced by Williams in 1990 and was one of the last Williams System 11B games.
 The game is set in Kansas, and involves storm-chasing.
 It was designed by Pat Lawlor, whose previous game was also a natural disaster-themed table, Earthshaker!.
+The game includes three rotating discs on the playfield, and a fan which blows air at the player.
+An upgraded version of the game was released by Pedretti Gaming in 2023.

 Design

 The game features three counter-rotating rotating discs.
 As a cost consideration these are all driven off a single motor, developed by John Krutsch.
 Ron Baum showed the design team the rubber mat material to cover them with which imparts spin on the ball.

 It also is the first pinball machine to have a fan topper that blows wind on the player when the discs spin.
 Because of this, the marketing slogan was "Feel the power of the wind!".
 The Sega machine Twister used a similar fan in 1996.

 There were two versions of the translite.
 Early versions were produced with a "C" on the cap of the child with the video camera.
 This was because the designer and artist were both fans of Chicago Cubs, but to avert a potential legal issue Williams "W" logo stickers were placed over this.
 Later versions were printed with the "W".
 At the back left of the playfield is an I-80 symbol with "Visit the fault!" referencing Pat Lawlor's previous game Earthshaker!.

 The weather presenter Steve Baskerville interviewed Pat Lawlor about the game as part of a CBS series.

+The game introduced a feature called "replay boost" which when the score required to earn a free game was beaten temporarily increased the score required to earn another free game until another game was started using coins.
+This is in addition to the self-percentaging system used to adjust the replay score over time.

 Layout

 It is a 3 flipper game, including an upper flipper on the right; one of the ramps is reached from this flipper.
 Between and below the two lower flippers is a pin.
 The second ramp is located towards the right of the machine and has a diverter which drops down to enable ball locks in the bottom left corner.
 In addition to the three counter-rotating rotating discs the game features six pop bumpers, in two triangular formations, one near the top of the playfield, and the other on the left.
-Towards the left of the machine, just above the discs are two scoops; the cellar and the super cellar.
+Towards the left of the machine, just above the discs are two scoops called the cellar and the super cellar.
 Around the playfield are eight various lanes and targets with direction arrows.

+The positioning of the lower group of three pop bumpers was considered unusual; the same designer used a similar group of pop bumpers in later Williams machines The Addams Family and Twilight Zone.